PittsburghI spent the best four yours of my life in Pittsburgh. I was an undergraduate student at the Carnegie Institute of Technology.

 three years thanks to the solid education I received from Carnegie Tech.

-During my time (1954-58), Pittsburgh was a steel city set up by Andrew Carnegie from Scotland.
-This Jones and Laughlin steel plant was within ten kilometers from the city center.
+During my years (1954-58), Pittsburgh was a steel city set up by Andrew Carnegie from Scotland.
+This Jones and Laughlin steel plant was within six kilometers from the city center.
 Let us look at some other photos.

 Pittsburgh International Airport was called the Greater Pittsburgh Airport